netgen-layouts/layouts-docs/getting_started/install_existing_project.rst

 .. note::

-    If you're installing Netgen Layouts on eZ Platform, activate the following bundles too after all of the bundles listed above:
+    If you're installing Netgen Layouts on Ibexa CMS, activate the following bundles too after all of the bundles listed above:

     .. code-block:: php

-        new Netgen\Bundle\ContentBrowserEzPlatformBundle\NetgenContentBrowserEzPlatformBundle(),
+        new Netgen\Bundle\ContentBrowserIbexaBundle\NetgenContentBrowserIbexaBundle(),
-        new Netgen\Bundle\LayoutsEzPlatformBundle\NetgenLayoutsEzPlatformBundle(),
+        new Netgen\Bundle\LayoutsIbexaBundle\NetgenLayoutsIbexaBundle(),

-    To be able to manage user policies in legacy administration interface of eZ Platform, you need to activate the provided ``nglayouts`` legacy extension.
-If you're using eZ Platform Admin UI, policy management is available automatically.

 Add the following bundle to your kernel **only for dev environment**: